C04dy/VergodtEngine/README.md

 # VergodtEngine

-2D game engine written in C++ using Box2D and SDL libraries for physics and window creation and rendering.
+2D game engine written in C++ using Box2D and SDL libraries for physics, window creation and rendering.

 # TODO:
   Editor,